guzinoflaz-nexstar/nexstar-qa-technical-interview/README.md

 #### Submit Responses

 1. Commit your changes.
-2. Push them to the `review` branch.
+2. Push them to the `challenge` branch.
 3. Create a PR with your name as the title.

 ---